A Brief Excursion Into Molecular Neuroscience

 What is going on here?
-Has the brain lost its mind?
+Has the brain lost its mind33?
 Well, maybe.
 But an alternative explanation comes from the fact that the processing of proBDNF into BDNF can also happen in extracellular space.
 If we were to anthropomorphize the situation, we might say: The postsynapse makes a best guess at whether it should become stronger or weaker and releases proBDNF and BDNF into the synaptic cleft in accordance.
 Then, the presynapse makes corrections to this best guess by differentially processing some amount of proBDNF into BDNF.

 MMP9 here is just a type of cleaving enzyme (represented by a scissor in the illustration in an earlier section).
 Notice how, even though both synapses initially released proBDNF and BDNF in an equal amount, only one synapse gets larger.
 The important difference is that only one of the two synapses has the cleaving enzyme.

-This particular framing of neurotrophin interaction is fascinating to me, and I’ve spent some portion of my doctoral research thinking about how far we can push this interplay of activity and molecular balance to establish structure in the developing brain.
+This particular framing of neurotrophin interaction is fascinating to me, and I’ve spent some portion of my doctoral research thinking about how far we can push this interplay of activity and molecular balance to establish structure in the developing brain34.
 In particular, this framing provides several elegant answers to the questions I have raised throughout this essay: